nitmir/django-cas-server/README.rst

       */5 *  * * * cas-user /path/to/project/manage.py cas_clean_tickets
       5   0  * * * cas-user /path/to/project/manage.py cas_clean_sessions

+5. Run ``python manage.py createsuperuser`` to create an administrator user.

-6. Start the development server and visit http://127.0.0.1:8000/admin/ to add a first service allowed to authenticate user agains the CAS (you'll need the Admin app enabled).
+6. Start the development server and visit http://127.0.0.1:8000/admin/ to add a first service allowed to authenticate user against the CAS (you'll need the Admin app enabled).
+See the Service Patterns section bellow.

 7. Visit http://127.0.0.1:8000/cas/ to login with your django users.